 Summer safety tips for you and your pets!

-As we enter our summer months, it’s important to acknowledge the effects of the weather and hot sun on our pets.
-With a few helpful tips, you can keep your pets safe, and enjoy a fun summer together!
+As we enter our summer months, it’s important to take extra precautions to keep our furry friends safe.
+With a few helpful tips, you can keep your pets comfortable, and enjoy a fun summer together!

 Protecting pads

-If the pavement is too hot for your feet, then it is too hot for your dog as well.
+Avoid going for walks on hot pavement as this can result in burnt pads.
 Limit your time outside, especially when temperatures are high.
-Some signs of burnt pads include limping, licking or chewing feet, refusing to walk, or in extreme cases, blisters, redness or even part of the pad missing.
+If you need to take your furry friend outside, opt for grassy areas instead of concrete or pavement.
+Signs of burnt pads include limping, licking or chewing feet, refusing to walk, or in extreme cases, blisters, redness or even part of the pad missing.
+Seek veterinary care if your pet shows any of these signs.

 Do not leave your pet in the car